2n3g5c9/data-science-on-gcp/README.md

 <br />

-<div align="center">Unofficial take on the case study in "Data Science on the Google Cloud Platform" published by O'Reilly</div>
+<div align="center">Unofficial take on the case study in "Data Science on the Google Cloud Platform" published by O'Reilly (includes code fixes)</div>

 <br />